ZeshanRasul/NocteEngine/README.md

 # Nocte Engine - DXR Path Tracer

-___

-Nocte Engine is a real-time path tracing rendering engine build using DirectX Raytracing (DXR).
+Nocte Engine is a real-time path tracing rendering engine built using DirectX Raytracing (DXR).
 The project was born out of my passion for pushing the boundaries of real-time physically accurate rendering techniques and to build a strong understanding of the real-world considerations involved in creating beautiful and realistic worlds in 3D interactive media.

 While I have previous experience with rasterisation-based engines made in DirectX 12 and OpenGL, my love of low-level programming along with a deep fascination of the science and mathematics behind ray tracing algorithms fueled my desire to create a real-time path tracer.

 ## Overview
-___

 Fundamentally, Nocte Engine was created not just as a learning experience in low-level graphics programming, but also as a project to demonstrate and showcase my understanding of cutting-edge rendering techniques and ability to build performant and complex architectural systems.